donfreiday/learnOpenGL/readme.md

 ### 05 - Index Buffers
 Index buffers (aka element buffers) allow reuse of vertices contained in vertex buffers, saving VRAM.
 Index buffers *must* contain of *unsigned* integers.

+***

+### 06 - OpenGL Errors
+There are two ways to get errors:

+In OpenGL 4.3, the function glMessageDebugCallback() was added.
+It provides much more information (driver dependant).
+Unfortunately this isn't compatible with older devices.

+glGetError() can retrieve flags (errorcode) set by errors.
+It must be called repeatedly to get all errors.
+This function has been in OpenGL since version 1.1, and it's the most common method for checking errors: poll for errors in a while loop to clear them, then call OpenGL function, then check for errors.
+This will be the focus of this lesson.

+We'll create a C++ macro, GLCall, which we can wrap around any OpenGL function calls to log errors, note file and line of code, and trigger a debug breakpoint.
+Cool!